 Things you must not do

 Do not use DILAUDID or DILAUDID-HP injections to treat any other complaint unless your doctor tells you to.

 Do not give this medicine to anyone else, even if they have the same condition as you.

 Do not stop using this medicine, exceed the dose recommended or change the dose without checking with your doctor.

 Over time your body may become used to hydromorphone so if you stop having it suddenly, your pain may worsen and you may have unwanted side effects such as withdrawal symptoms.
 This is called physical dependence.

-If you need to stop having this medicine, your doctor will gradually reduce the amount you take each day, if possible, before stopping the medicine completely.
+If you need to stop having this medicine, your doctor will gradually reduce the amount you have each day, if possible, before stopping the medicine completely.